labbcb/rnnr/docs/index.md

 It set Cromwell workflow logs to `/home/nfs/tmp/cromwell-workflow-logs` and workflow root to `/home/nfs/tmp/cromwell-executions`.
 Also set URL of MySQL to `jdbc:mysql://cromwell-db/cromwell?rewriteBatchedStatements=true`, where `cromwell-db` is the name of MySQL container.
 The actor factory `cromwell.backend.impl.tes.TesBackendLifecycleActorFactory` tells Cromwell to use TES backend.
-Endpoint `http://master:8080/v1/tasks` is the RNNR master endpoint, where `master` is the hostname of the server that runs RNNR master.
+Endpoint `http://main:8080/v1/tasks` is the RNNR main endpoint, where `main` is the hostname of the server that runs RNNR main.
 We copy this file to `/etc/crowmell.conf`.

 Next deploy Cromwell in server mode.